NHSDigital/nia-patient-switching-standard-adaptor/test-suite/non-functional-tests/test-scenario-5/README.md

-## Test Scenario 1
+## Test Scenario 5

-12 patient transfers x 1 thread
+360 transfers in 1.5 hours.

 ### Test details

-12 Transfers requested - 10 expected to succeed, 2 expected to fail, each successful transfer contains:
+360 Transfers requested - 300 expected to succeed, 60 expected to fail, each successful transfer contains:
 * 1 RCMR_IN030000UK06 message
 * 1 COPC_IN000001UK01 index message
 * 2 COPC_IN000001UK01 Fragment messages